jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 These laws oversee every evolutionary race.
 The first sprint started after a few amino acids combined to form the first cells 3.6 billion years ago.
 Since then, evolution has continually created new species.
 Each is based on the one prior, but each removes or adds traits in a hope of finding an edge.
 That edge could mean getting bigger, faster, and stronger to out compete another creature.
 Or, the new attribute could be further specialization to find a niche no one else has, such as polar bears being the only predators in a frozen ecosystem.

 Regardless of what trait an organism tries, evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
 The best way to continually test species is with ecosystems.
 By putting creatures inside a shared environment, there are checks and balances to keep everyone on task.
-So, when any scavenger, predator, herbivore, or omnivore falls behind, Life can reach into an ecosystem to create a new individual or species to take its place.
+So, when any plant, fungus, scavenger, predator, herbivore, or omnivore falls behind, Life can reach into an ecosystem to create a new individual or species to take its place.

 ![Elephant Speciation](/assets/speciation-elephants.png)
 _Here's one example of how a species evolves.
 Mayr pg 176._

 Although evolution has given rise to countless species over billions of years, the story of Life is well organized.
 Life works hard to adapt to its surroundings, so we can easily track evolution using Earth's geological changes (Mayr 58).
 Each period, epoch, and age of Earth's geography, from the Jurassic to the Paleozoic, have different characteristics like concentration of oxygen in the air, amount of water in the oceans, or ice in the poles.
 Because these geological changes required new species, they serve as chapters in the story of Life.

 While Life's evolution was relatively seamless between each chapter, some species got agonizing endings.
 Each time Earth's geology transitioned it was like a climactic conclusion asking if an individual's list of adaptations was needed in the changed environment.
-The few who passed the test climbed the ladder to the next age, while most adaptations went around in circles, stubbornly fighting their inevitable extinction.
-Their existence only remembered as fossils to be maybe uncovered one day.
+The few who passed the test climbed the ladder to the next age, while most adaptations went around in circles, stubbornly fighting their inevitable extinction; their existence only remembered as fossils to be maybe uncovered one day.

 ![Evolutionary Spiral](/assets/speciation-elephants.png)
 _The Evolutionary Spiral in the [history of Life](https://en.wikipedia.org/wiki/Timeline_of_the_evolutionary_history_of_life).
 From the perspective of Life, it's seamless, but for lifeforms, there are often tragic endings._

 This summary misses the many details of evolution.
 But the essence is here: Life must adapt to Earth's ever-changing environment.
-The faster the better; the more species the better; no interference is justifiable.
-If evolution were a person, it would be an artist working night and day creting custom lifeforms to harvest every possible ray of sunshine, food scrap, and energy source.
+The faster the better; the more species the better.
+No interference is possible or justifiable.
+If evolution were a person, it would be an artist working night and day creating custom lifeforms to harvest every possible ray of sunshine, scap of food, heat from a hydrothermal vent.
 Evolution's constant creations are the only reason Earth isn't just another rock revolving around a star with no one noticing how beautiful the Universe is.

 And now, we understand why echo chambers are doomed.
 They presume an adaptation can be eternal.
-They commit themselves to a few tools and species and antagonize the evolution of new ones by telling stories of their devices' supposed perfection.
+They commit themselves to a few tools and species and antagonize the evolution of new ones by telling stories of their adaptations supposed perfection.
 Evolution, of course, doesn't care what we tell ourselves.
 Leaving those inside echo chambers to reconcile the ideology they passionately believe in against the pain they feel in the real world as they walk around in circles, finding someone to blame because they're unable to harvest enough resources to be happy and healthy.

 As it's always been, evolution is our way out.
 Unfettered innovation explains why modern medicine, mixed-martial arts, and fairytale characters like Cinderella are so successful.
 They let themselves become many species by adapting to their situation.
 They examine their problem and pickup whatever technique or tool will help them solve it.
 Because of this freedom of mind, they can harness the power of evolution.

-With one big difference.
-Humans do not in fact evolve.
+With one big important difference to always remember.
+Humans do not evolve.
 Technology does.

-## Old Age, Ladder Climb, Final Frontier
+## Biology is Out, Technology is In

 - We live on thes same evolutionary tree as biology, but we only operate technology.

 The Boston Symphony had a problem.
 There was a lot of men in their ranks.
 That wasn't the problem though.
 The problem was they didn't know why.
 There were plenty of talented female musicians auditioning, yet not many were making the cut.

-You might be thinking, make the audition blind.
+You might be thinking, the judges should make the audition blind.
 But it already was, no judge could see the musicians perform.
 Now you might be thinking, well, I guess that's it, the males were just better.

 Instead of accepting that observation, the symphony tried something else.
 The judges asked the musicians to take their shoes off before walking on the audition stage.
 Now the judges couldn't see them, or hear their shoes.

 And within a few years, the symphony was about equal men and women.

 The sounds of the shoes was triggering a bias in the both male and female judges.
-By removing everything but the music, they heard only the music, and got a better product for their audiences.
+By removing everything but the music, they heard only the music, and got a better product for their audience.

 That's a good little story.
 As we learned above, humans love stories.
 It's how we make sense of the world and pass-on knowledge.

 Yet, stories are also our problem.
 We can understand cause and effect so easily that stories come naturally to us.
 But that doesn't mean we're good at reasoning which stories are real or fake.
-We can just as easily believe in a false story, as did the judges who heard footsteps instead of music, and martial artists who thought their stories would protect them in a real fight.
+We can just as easily believe in a false story; as did the judges who heard footsteps instead of music, and the martial artists who thought their man-made rules would protect them in a real fight.

 The whole trick of evolution is finding the perfect adaptation.
 And no one knows what that is.
 So we must respond to failure with another adaption as quickly as possible.
-The rest, like caring about gender and fighting rules, is all noise.
+Anything else that gets in the way, like gender and fighting rules, is all noise.

-To find the perfect biological adaptation takes a lot of time.
+Finding the perfect biological adaptation takes a lot of time.
 The genetic mutations needed to create a new species takes many generations because species are physically attached to their adaptations.
 That's why biological evolution is measured in millions of years.
+But, although biological evolution is slow, at least it's inevitable.
+The genetic mutations during procreation are involuntary and thus biological innovation is slow but constant.

-We humans thus can't evolve biologically.
+We humans can't evolve biologically.
 If we did, then their might be a difference between male and female musicians.
 But it's not our genes that change when learning a tool like a violin or piano.
 Instead, we adapt our psychology to incorprate a new tool into our list of traits.

 We are still of course biological lifeforms in nature, but because we invent new tools, we continue Life's evolution with technology instead of biology.
 There is effectively no difference.
-Life wants adaptations that can harvest resources, collect energy, and procreate.
+Life wants adaptations that can collect energy and procreate.
 Life doesn't care about the material composition anymore than a composer or audience cares what gender the orchastra is.

 Our technological evolution follows the same laws as regular evolution.